-F. Noise control may be considered for the well being of animals as well as visitors, volunteers and staff.
+F. Noise control should be considered for the well-being of animals as well as visitors.
 Noise mitigation may include:

-- (1) Housing cats away from the sound of dogs. - (2) Facility modifications to minimize or contain barking.

-- (3) Training staff to minimize slamming doors. - (4) Using music to reduce animal stress.
+- (1) Housing cats away from the sound of dogs. - (2) Facility modifications to minimize or contain barking. - (3) Training staff to minimize slamming doors. - (4) Using music to reduce animal stress.

-G. Readily accessible washrooms or sinks may be provided to maintain personal hygiene of animal caretakers.
+G. Readily accessible washrooms or sinks should be provided to maintain personal hygiene of animal caretakers.

-(1) A two-compartment sink in good repair may be provided for washing and sanitizing equipment used for animal care and feeding.
+(1) A two-compartment sink in good repair should be provided for washing and sanitizing equipment used for animal care and feeding.

-(2) A tub or low-pressure hose may be available to wash any animal that becomes soiled to avoid the use of high-pressure hoses for cleaning animals.
+(2) A tub or low-pressure hose should be available to wash any animal that becomes soiled to avoid the use of high-pressure hoses for cleaning animals.